terrorizer1980/docker-compose-aws-ecscli-demo/docs/beginner-aws-sqs/README.md

 ## Overview

-This illustrates a reference implementation of Senzing using RabbitMQ as the queue and
+This illustrates a reference implementation of Senzing using AWS SQS as the queue and
 PostgreSQL as the underlying database on the Amazon Elastic Container Service in EC2 mode.